asimihsan/aima-rs/README.md

 #### MCTS Connect Four web example

-- [ ] Calculate turn in web worker
+- [x] Calculate turn in web worker
 - [ ] Animate when turn is being calculated
-- [ ] After turn is complete, update UI with token
+- [ ] After turn is complete, update UI with token with insert-or-pop-specific animation.
 - [ ] After turn is complete, show MCTS tree with step button to step through iterations.
 Draw tree with SVG outside the game; let Phaser only deal with game.
 - [ ] After turn is complete show what CPU played